js13kGames/games/games/08800-space-organizer/README.md

+---
+# See github.com/js13kGames/games for supported frontmatter
+---
 Mission::
 In each galaxy search for all planets and push them through the black hole.
 You have limited fuel :: Do not get lost in space or you will have to restart!